rancher/docs/content/rancher/v2.x/en/admin-settings/rbac/cluster-project-roles/_index.md

 ### Cluster Membership Revocation Behavior

-When you revoke the cluster membership for a user assigned the **Member** permission, that user [loses their cluster roles](#clus-roles) for the cluster but [retains their project roles](#proj-roles), which the user inherited through their now-revoked cluster membership.
-In other words, although you have revoked the user's permissions to access the cluster and its nodes, the user can still access and manage the projects and namespaces they've created previously.
+When you revoke the cluster membership for a user that's explicitly assigned membership to both the cluster _and_ a project within the cluster, that user [loses their cluster roles](#clus-roles) but [retains their project roles](#proj-roles).
+In other words, although you have revoked the user's permissions to access the cluster and its nodes, the user can still access and manage:

+- The projects they hold membership in.
+- The namespaces that they've created.

 This functionality is intended to prevent project and namespace owners from being locked out of their own projects and namespaces.
+If you want to completely revoke a user's access within a cluster, revoke both their cluster and project memberships.